Braille music: Teaching Braille music

 Braille music for beginners, like print music for beginners, is quite simple.
 Music teachers with no previous knowledge of braille music can easily learn the rudiments of braille music notation and keep a step or two ahead of the student who is learning braille music.
 Some common print method books have a version in braille so both books can be used alongside each other.

 Transcribing music into Braille

 Many standard works for some genres, for each instrument appear in braille.
 In the US, they are available from the National Library Service for the Blind and Print Disabled (NLS) of the Library of Congress (free for qualified people) and elsewhere.
 Most countries have a similar national library.

 However, many visually impaired musicians need music that has never before been transcribed to braille music.
 In the United States, Canada, United Kingdom, and many other countries a network of braille music transcribers transcribe such music.

 Another option is to use a braille-output computer-music system.
 Most such software automatically converts print notation (sheet music) into braille.
+While Goodfeel is the oldest and best known braille music translator, there are now other options, including BrailleMUSE, Sao Mai Braille, among others.

 Introduction to Braille music symbols and syntax

-Some of the most common braille music symbols and combinations are summarized in the chart below:
+Some of the most common braille music symbols and combinations are summarized in the chart below.
+Note that the notes follow the do-re-mi mnemonic, with do (that is, C) abbreviated 'd', and the other notes following alphabetically from there, so that C is written 'd', D is written 'e', E is 'f', F is 'g', G is 'h', A is 'i' and B is 'j'.